coreyarms/mysql-types-generator/README.md

 ## Change Log
 - `1.0.0`
-  - Added feature: CLI / `npx` usage
+  - Added feature: CLI / usage with `npx`
   - Added feature: `tinyintIsBoolean` config option
-  - Added feature: mysql column comments are added as comments to the outputs
+  - Added feature: mysql column comments are now added as comments in the output files
-  - Changed how the output directory or output file is specified in the config (breaking change)
+  - Breaking Change: Changed how the output file / directory is defined in the config
-  - Switched tslint to eslint
+  - Migrated from tslint to eslint
 - `0.0.12`
   - Fixed typos in `README.md`
 - `0.0.11`